ApryseSDK/pdftron-flutter/README.md

 ```

 ### setFlagForFields
-To set a field flag value on one or more form fields.
+Set a field flag value on one or more form fields.

 Parameters:

 Name | Type | Description
 --- | ---| ---
-fieldNames | List<`String`> | A list of field names to be set
+fieldNames | List<`String`> | list of field names for which the flag should be set
-flag | int | The flag to be set, one of the constants from `FieldFlags`
+flag | int | the flag to be set, one of the constants from [`FieldFlags`](./lib/config.dart)
-flagValue | bool | To turn on/off the flag for the fields
+flagValue | bool | value to set for flag

 Return a Future.